 - Understand how the construction of irregular buildings, such as underground buildings, high-rise buildings, atriums, correctional facilities, and membrane structures will impact firefighting and life safety

-- Comprehend conditions and circumstances that are associated with buildings that are being demolished, expanded, remodelled, or are under construction
+- Comprehend conditions and circumstances that are associated with buildings that are being demolished, expanded, remodeled, or are under construction

-- Comprehend how and why structures can collapse under impact from forces of nature, as well as the importance of building codes to ensure that buildings can more effectively withstand these forces
+- Comprehend how and why structures can collapse under the impact of forces of nature, as well as the importance of building codes to ensure that buildings can more effectively withstand these forces

 In addition to enrolling in this course, students must have:

-- NOTE: This book is not included with your purchase of this course, but can b epurchased thourough technical bookstores or online
+- NOTE: This book is not included with your purchase of this course but can be purchased through technical bookstores or online

 - NOTE: Before purchasing any textbooks, ensure that you are using the correct ISBN as there may be several versions of the title available, depending on customization requirements for individual schools.

 When completing an online or blended class through Ricky Rescue Training Academy, you will be held completely responsible for your own achievements.
 You must ensure that you work consistently and diligently to complete the coursework and related requirements in order to move forward.
 These open enrollment courses allow you to pace yourself, but will require sufficient self-discipline to keep up to date with the workload.
 Therefore, it is your responsibility to set aside the time required to complete the various units of these courses.